Decentral-DAO/AO/install/development:regtest.md

 - `lncli-alice openchannel --node_key=<BOB_PUBKEY> --local_amt=1000000`
 - `bitcoin-cli generate 7`

 We need to generate blocks in order to confirm the funding and opening transactions.
 Now that we have one channel open that is enough to test ao.
 We will connect ao to bob and be able to pay the lightning invoices using alice-cli.

+### ao
-We will also be able to test if ao's on chain watching is working.
+We will now test if ao's on chain and lightning integration with bitcoind and lnd is working.

 Make sure the following processes are running (each in there own terminal at this point):
 - rethinkdb